-We must ensure the health and our activities.
+We must ensure the health and safety of everyone who comes into contact with our activities.

 Conducting business in a safe way and providing a Zero Harm environment for Balfour Beatty's people and stakeholders is paramount.

 The Group's appetite for safety risk is zero.